-The Simmons University Violence Prevention and Educational Outreach Program (VPEO) works to educate and spread awareness around forms of gender-based violence (sexual harassment, sexual assault, intimate partner violence, stalking, etc.), to prevent the occurrence of violence on our campus or impacting our community, to familiarize community members with Simmons policy and protocol to address and respond to these issues if they arise, and to support and advocate for student survivors (victims) of violence.
+The Simmons University Violence Prevention and Educational Outreach program (VPEO) works to educate and spread awareness around forms of gender-based violence (sexual harassment, sexual assault, intimate partner violence, stalking, etc.), to prevent the occurrence of violence on our campus or impacting our community, to familiarize community members with Simmons policy and protocol, to address and respond to these issues if they arise, and to support and advocate for student survivors (victims) of violence.
 VPEO programs, advocacy, and survivor support services are available to all students\ regardless of undergraduate or graduate degree status, age, sexuality, or gender identity who have been impacted by gender-based discrimination or violence on or off campus.

-\Faculty and staff who need support around gender-based violence should contact the University's Associate General Counsel, Title IX Coordinator and Associate Vice President Gretchen Groggel Ralston for support or resources.
-She can be reached at 617-521-2768 and groggel@simmons.edu.
+\Faculty and staff who need support around gender-based violence should contact the University's Assistant General Counsel, Title IX Coordinator Sara Simberg for support or resources.
+She can be reached at 617-521-3289 and sara.simberg@simmons.edu.